Welcome to today's edition of the Rush 24-7 podcast.

 But we are here to announce that on June the 9th, we will be releasing Rush Revere and the Brave Pilgrims, the first book in the adventure series in Spanish.

-And our hope is that uh newly arrived legal immigrants coming to the United States will be able to learn the positive and incredible story of the founding of the greatest country on earth in an accurate and fun way.
+And our hope is that newly arrived legal immigrants coming to the United States will be able to learn the positive and incredible story of the founding of the greatest country on earth in an accurate and fun, involved way.

-Uh Rush Revere and the Brave Pilgrims, overwhelmingly universally popular, even among adults.
+Rush Revere and the Brave Pilgrims, overwhelmingly, universally popular, even among adults.

-We've had the stories from people who've read these books, again, they're targeted age 10 to 13, who say they've they learned things in these books that they didn't know.
+Again, they're targeted age 10 to 13 who say they learn things in these books that they didn't know.

-And it's been it's been a rewarding thing, is as you know, I've spent a lot of time talking about these books.
+And it's been a rewarding thing, as you know.

 Rush Revere and the Brave Pilgrims, Spanish edition, will be perfect for bilingual American families that want their kids to further their Spanish language skills while at the same time learning the true story of American history and being a part of exciting adventures.

-So we uh essentially we're we're participating here in an effort to assimilate people into the American culture via American history and the American way of life.
+So we essentially we're participating here in an effort to assimilate people into the American culture via American history and the American way of life.

 Really proud of this, folks.